 B-Brain, Black Hole Brain

-A hypothetical mind based upon a computational substrate composed of the Cauchy horizon of a black hole.
+An advanced processing entity based upon a computational substrate composed of the Cauchy horizon of a black hole.
+Also known as a B-Brain.

-A B-Brain based upon the roughly 3.7X106 solar mass of the central galactic black hole would have an almost incalcuably high toposophic potential.
+A B-Brain based upon the roughly 4.3x106 solar mass of the central galactic black hole would have an almost incalculably high toposophic potential.
 However few black-hole brains appear to have been ever constructed in the Terragen Sphere, and all of these have been converted to other uses in due course.
-Instead the most advanced archailects known, the Great Archailects, use Wormhole Brains, which have no event horizon.
+Instead, the most advanced archailects known, the Great Archailects, use Wormhole Brains, which have no event horizon.

-A number of detected extragalactic civilisations have been observed to use black hole brains, including the civilisation in NGC 3109; possibly these civilisations have never developed wormhole technology, or distrust it for some reason.
+A number of detected extragalactic civilisations have been observed to use black hole brains, including the civilisation in NGC 3109; some of these civilisations do not appear to have developed wormhole technology, or may distrust it for some reason.

 Rotating black holes can also be used to generate very large amounts of energy using various mechanical means, such as the Penrose Process and superradiance; the energy produced by such pathways could be sufficient to supply enough energy to power an advanced civilisation for billions of years, especially from a rotating supermassive black hole.
 Even without exploiting the computational potential of the black hole's event horizon, an advanced civilisation could produce enough energy for vast amounts of information processing.